Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Compared with the benchmark SPY (0.57) in the period of the last 5 years, the risk / return profile (Sharpe) of 0.71 of Fortinet is larger, thus better.
+• Compared with the benchmark SPY (0.99) in the period of the last 5 years, the risk / return profile (Sharpe) of 0.9 of Fortinet is lower, thus worse.

 Sortino:

-• Looking at the downside risk / excess return profile of 1.01 in the last 5 years of Fortinet, we see it is relatively larger, thus better in comparison to the benchmark SPY (0.8)
+• Looking at downside risk / excess return profile in of 0.42 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.62).

 Ulcer: